This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - 1 teaspoon worcestershire sauce

-- In a bowl mix flour, baking powder, sugar, baking soda, salt and black pepper together.
+- Preheat oven to 425 degrees.
+In a bowl mix flour, baking powder, sugar, baking soda, salt and black pepper together.
 Slice butter in by tablespoons and crumble until texture is coarse like cornbread.
 Make a hole in the middle and pour in buttermilk, mix until dough pulls from sides of bowl.

 - Take 1/2 cup of flour and knead dough 5 times.
 Cut out biscuits and place on baking sheet and bake for 15 minutes until golden brown.
 Once finished half each biscuit and spread sugar cane butter inside.